bitbcybr/cis-controls-vX-tools/README.md

 #### Adding html with js remixed of original excel sheet
 Unfortunately not following software engineering standards and written with help. maybe its helpful, as this whole stuff should be.
-Just open it with a browser, runs locally without any external connection, saves progress **only in local storage of browser**.
+Just open it with a browser, runs locally without any external connection, saves progress **only in local storage of browser, localStorage (STORAGE_KEY = "cis_assessment_v81a";)**.
 Reset and Export function included.

 ----